Keneila/startup/README.md

-# Your startup name here
+# RAD Education Website
-Tail End Scoopers Website by Keneila Hatch
+by Keneila Hatch
-(Push Test Last One)
 [My Notes](notes.md)

 A brief description of the application here.